 This information has been evidenced, user tested and reviewed by experts.

-1: How do I get information in other languages?

-From the MND Association

-Contact our MND Connect helpline if you need our support in a chosen language.
+Patient Information Forum 1: How do I get information in other languages?
+From the MND Association Contact our MND Connect helpline if you need our support in a chosen language.
 You may need someone who speaks English to assist at first, so the helpline team can understand your needs.
 However, they should then be able to arrange a telephone call with an interpreter, who can translate for you.

-MND Connect

-Telephone:0808 802 6262Email:mndconnect@mndassociation.org

-We offer our resource An introduction to motor neurone disease in a range of languages.
-This overview of the disease includes information about types of support available across England, Wales and Northern Ireland.

-If you have Kennedy's disease and would like Information sheet 2B - Kennedy's disease in another language, contact MND Connect for assistance.

-As well as this sheet, we provide the following information sheets in other languages:

-- 7A Swallowing difficulties

-- 7B Tube feeding

-- 8A Support for breathing problems

-- 8B Ventilation for motor neurone disease (MND)
+MND Connect Telephone: 0808 802 6262 Email: mndconnect@mndassociation.org We offer introductory resources in a range of languages including information sheets on the main clinical decisions you may have to think about with MND or Kennedy's disease.
 Download our translated publications at: www.mndassociation.org/languages or order them in print from MND Connect.
 Please note, we use reputable translation services, but cannot take responsibility for any errors in translation.

-Let MND Connect know if you need any of the items shown above in a different language to those we already provide.
+Let MND Connect know if you need any of the items in a different language to those we already provide.
 We may also be able to translate another information sheet, or a section from a larger guide, to help you make an important decision about treatment or care.

 "Your information helped me to engage, even challenge doctors and nurses in discussions about treatment."

-At health and social care appointments

-When making decisions about treatment and care, it is important to discuss options with the health and social care professionals who support you.
+Our translated resources are listed by language to help readers find what's available.
+The way the translation service works is explained in each language.
+At health and social care appointments When making decisions about treatment and care, it is important to discuss options with the health and social care professionals who support you.
 This can be difficult if they do not speak your language.
 However, healthcare providers must make reasonable changes to help people understand these conversations.
 They may be able to arrange for a translator to help at appointments, particularly medical appointments.
-Many GP surgeries and hospitals offer interpretation services as standard, but others will only provide them on request.
+Many GP surgeries and hospitals offer interpretation services as standard, but others will only provide them on request .

 If you feel your doctor does not always understand your problems due to language needs, ask your GP surgery to arrange for an interpreter to be present at your appointment.
 You will need to do this in advance, so arrangements can be made.
 Let them know if it is important to you to have either a male or female interpreter.

-Although it is the legal responsibility of the health service to provide trained interpreters, you may prefer a family member to interpret for you.
-Your wishes will be respected.
-If written information is provided by your GP or hospital, this can also be requested in your first language.
+It is the legal responsibility of the health service to provide trained interpreters.
+You also have the right to have an advocate with you.
+This is someone who you trust to help you communicate your needs and wishes, in an unbiased way.
+An advocate can be an adult friend or family member, or a professional advocate.
+This may be useful if you have problems with speech and communication, or if you get very tired at appointments.